Alessandro Galilei: Biography

+Visit to England

 Visiting English milords were impressed with the classicism of his early designs, and he was invited by a party of English to London in 1714.
 There he participated in a variety of architectural projects, most notably collaborating with the civic engineer Nicholas Dubois.
 The only other notable Italian architect in London at the time was Giacomo Leoni.
 The two architects shared a classicising bent that appealed to the English but was at odds with current Baroque architectural practice in Italy.
 Nevertheless, aside from a funerary monument, no major commissions were forthcoming.